kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 59: April 29, 2020

+**Today's Progress**: I finished section 1 of Angular - The Complete Guide.
+I'm also recreating a website I like so I can practice what I have been learning so far using Angular.

+**Thoughts**: I had an idea of recreating a website/ application and this is gonna be in the works for the next weeks or so.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-the-complete-guide-2020/commit/2a2aaba7180dc1aa22ebf243bc257e1153ffc39e)

+---

 ### Day 58: April 28, 2020

 **Today's Progress**: I finished Advanced Node.js course.
 I reviewed the basics of Angular and worked on a simple application.